bedops/bedops/docs/content/reference/file-management/sorting/sort-bed.rst

 Output
 ------

 The ``sort-bed`` utility sends sorted BED data to standard output, which can be redirected to a file or piped to other utilities, including core BEDOPS utilities like :ref:`bedops` and :ref:`bedmap`.
 Sort order is defined by a lexicographical sort on chromosome name, a numerical sort on start coordinates, a numerical sort on stop coordinates where there are start matches, and finally a lexicographical sort on the remainder of the BED element (if additional columns are present).
+Additional options may be specified to print only unique or duplicate elements, or check the sort order of input.

 =====
 Usage